docksysprune/my-shopping-cart/README.md

 # My shopping cart

-It is just a project for practicing the javascropt knowledge acquired throughout the module
+It is just a project for practicing the javascript knowledge acquired throughout the module

 ## Getting Started